Choose your journey

 Things to do in Plymouth

 Surrounded by idyllic Devonshire countryside, Plymouth is a cultural city with a strong sense of its own identity.
+With a naval history stretching back centuries, this historic port was home to Sir Francis Drake and the departure point for the Pilgrims sailing to North America.

 Plymouth's Barbican is packed with history, but is also a great draw for revellers with its lively restaurant and bar scene.